benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 #### 1. Install Xcode and Xcode Command Line Tools

 ~~Head over to the Mac App Store and download the latest version of Xcode.
 It is free and provided by Apple.
 Xcode is quite larger (~2GB), but contains the necessary tools for compiling code and installing other software.~~ **Update (3/26/17):**_It is no longer necessary to download the full Xcode IDE from the Mac App Store.
-You can run the command below to only install Xcode Command Line tools and save yourself some disk space._ By default, Xcode cannot be accessed from the command line, so we must install Xcode Command Line Tools with the following command in the Terminal:
+You can save youreself some disk space and just run the command below to only install Xcode Command Line tools._ By default, Xcode cannot be accessed from the command line, so we must install Xcode Command Line Tools with the following command in the Terminal:

 {% highlight bash %}
 xcode-select --install